Siouxsie (name)

-Siouxsie is a female given name created by singer Siouxsie Sioux in September 1976 when she co-founded Siouxsie and the Banshees.
-Siouxsie Sioux's first name was Susan; she chose the word Sioux in honor of the Sioux Native Americans.
+Siouxsie is a female given name popularized by singer Siouxsie Sioux in September 1976 when she co-founded Siouxsie and the Banshees.
+Siouxsie Sioux's first name was Susan; she chose the word Sioux in honor of the Sioux tribe of Native Americans.
+The earliest known references to the name stem from 1919.

 It is an alternative form of Susie and a diminutive form of Susan, Susanne, Suzanne, Susannah, Susanna or Susana.

 Other notable people with the name Siouxsie include: